Challenge 3: Formula E RAG-ing

 cam_15_07.mp4

-. - Vertex AI Studio outputs the exact timestamp for the crash covered in the video segment.
+. - Vertex AI Studio outputs the exact timestamp of the crash covered in the video segment in

 Learning Resources